What are the 46 highest Adirondack mountains?

 Watch the video below.

 Trail conditions can change quickly.
-For example, after heavy rains or spring snowmelt, the trail may resemble a stream or even waterfalls on the steeper sections.
+For example, the trail may resemble a stream or even waterfalls on the steeper sections after heavy rains or spring snowmelt.

-The upper sections of most high peaks require some rock scrambling or even rock climbing, where you have to use your hands to grab roots, cracks in the rocks, and even ropes and ladders to get up a steep section.
+Most high peaks’ upper sections require rock scrambling or rock climbing, where you have to use your hands to grab roots, cracks in the rocks, and even ropes and ladders to get up a steep section.

 Coming down the mountain can be worst than going up.
 So don’t be too proud; sliding down on your butt is acceptable over falling or sliding down the smooth rock slabs.